-The Rating & Reinsurance Committee assists the Board in reviewing the rating structure and reinsurance programme and make annual recommendations to the Board in respect of the same.
+The Rating & Reinsurance Committee assists the Board in reviewing the rating structure and reinsurance programme, make annual recommendations to the Board in respect of the same and oversee the performance of the Insurance Consultants.

-Rules and Cover Committee helps determine the entry requirements for PAMIA membership, reviews PAMIA's Memorandum and Articles of Association, reviewing terms of cover offered to members, determines the terms of engagement with the Managers, Investment Managers and Insurance Consultants, ensures consistency of between the reinsurance cover and terms of cover provided to members and ensuring that the cover provided to Members is consistent with the minimum terms set by IPREG. .
+Rules and Cover Committee helps determine the entry requirements for PAMIA membership, reviews PAMIA's Memorandum and Articles of Association, reviewing terms of cover offered to members, determines the terms of engagement with the Managers, Investment Managers and Insurance Consultants, ensures consistency of between the reinsurance cover and terms of cover provided to members and ensuring that the cover provided to Members is consistent with the minimum terms set by IPREG.